ahendriksen/tomosipo/README.md

 # Authors and contributors

 tomosipo is developed by the Computational Imaging group at CWI.
+Current maintainer:

+- **Dirk Schut**

 Original author:

 -   **Allard Hendriksen**